mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 training.
 In settings where psionics are uncommon or illegal he must find a teacher.
 Finding such an instructor may be an adventure in itself.
 Most teachers will charge at least Cr.
-5,000 to test the character’s abilities.
+5,000 to test the character's abilities.
 Testing takes two weeks.
-The first step is testing a character’s Psionic Strength, which is determined as described above (2d6 – number of terms served, plus any modifiers for campaign type).
+The first step is testing a character's Psionic Strength, which is determined as described above (2d6 – number of terms served, plus any modifiers for campaign type).
 If the character still has any Psionic Strength remaining, he can be trained.
 Training requires four months of